ansys/pyfluent/doc/source/api/core/solver/settings.rst

   >>> root.setup.boundary_conditions.velocity_inlet['inlet1'].vmag.constant()
   10.0

-To modify the state of any object, you could assign the corresponding attribute in its parent object.
-This assignment could be done at any level.
-For ``Group`` and ``NamedObject`` type objects, the state value will be a dictionary, and for ``ListObject`` type objects, the state value will be a list.
+To modify the state of any object, you can assign the corresponding attribute in its parent object.
+This assignment can be done at any level.
+For ``Group`` and ``NamedObject`` type objects, the state value is a dictionary.
+For ``ListObject`` type objects, the state value is a list.

 .. code-block::